Do J-1 students or scholars need an ITIN?

 Will my fellowship be put on hold if I do not have an Individual Taxpayer Identification Number?

 To comply with IRS tax rules, you must submit complete GLACIER tax records to the Payroll Office and a complete ITIN application to the Berkeley International Office.
-Berkley International Office will notify the Payroll Office that you have applied for an ITIN.
+Berkeley International Office will notify the Payroll Office that you have applied for an ITIN.
 The Payroll Office will then release the funds.
 The UCB Payroll Office is allowed to issue the payment before the ITIN is issued by the IRS.

 What is GLACIER?